Available with Location Referencing license.

 You may need to create a linear referencing system (LRS), LRS networks, LRS events, LRS intersections, domains, and attribute rules in a file geodatabase before moving the file geodatabase to a multiuser geodatabase to ensure that data is created and configured by a single user.

-Once these elements are created in a file geodatabase, you can migrate the LRS, tables, feature classes, domains, and attribute rules into a multiuser geodatabase to use the multiuser versioned editing tools in ArcGIS Pro and in the ArcGIS Event Editor web app.
+Once these elements are created in a file geodatabase, you can migrate the LRS and related data items into a multiuser geodatabase, publish a feature service with the linear referencing and version management capabilities, and use the multiuser versioned editing tools in ArcGIS Pro and the Location Referencing widgets in Experience Builder.

-Complete the following steps to migrate an LRS and related data items from a file geodatabase to a multiuser geodatabase:
+To migrate an LRS and related data items from a file geodatabase to a multiuser geodatabase, complete the following steps:

 Note: